edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSDK-C.md

 # C SDK

-# Golang SDK

 In this guide, you create a simple device service that generates a random number as a means to simulate getting getting data from an actual device.
 In this way, you explore some the SDK framework and work necessary to complete a device service without actually having a device to talk to.

 ## Install dependencies

-See the [Getting Started - C Developers](Ch-GettingStartedCDevelopers) guide to install the necessary tools and infrastructure needed to develop a GoLang service.
+See the [Getting Started - C Developers](./Ch-GettingStartedCDevelopers.md) guide to install the necessary tools and infrastructure needed to develop a GoLang service.

 ## Get the EdgeX Device SDK for C